yanezlucia/yanezlucia.github.io/index.md

 ### CPSC-120
 * Lab 8

 Lab 8, part 3, was one of my favorites labs because it was so cool to see how easily we could make a program that would run these animations.
 It was also a really great learning expierence where i learned how to sleep the computer in order to make the animations work.
-As well as learning about the
+As well as learning about the different ways we can make a program fun!

 * Lab 10